jakobhoeg/built-in-ai/README.md

 </div>

 A TypeScript library that provides access to browser-based AI capabilities with seamless fallback to using server-side models using the [Vercel AI SDK](https://ai-sdk.dev/).
-This library enables you to leverage **Chrome** and **Edge's** built-in AI features ([Prompt API](https://github.com/webmachinelearning/prompt-api)) with the AI SDK.
+This library enables you to leverage built-in AI models with the AI SDK.

-> We will also aim to add other providers such as [web-llm](https://github.com/mlc-ai/web-llm) and [transformers.js](https://huggingface.co/docs/transformers.js/en/index)
+> We are currently in the process of adding other providers such as [web-llm](https://github.com/mlc-ai/web-llm) and [transformers.js](https://huggingface.co/docs/transformers.js/en/index)

 Vercel AI SDK v5 introduces [custom Transport support](https://v5.ai-sdk.dev/docs/announcing-ai-sdk-5-beta#enhanced-usechat-architecture) for the `useChat()` hook, which has been the _missing piece_ needed to fully integrate browser-based Prompt API capabilities with the Vercel AI SDK.